-Assumption students may choose to spend a semester or year abroad.
+Assumption students may choose to spend either a semester or year abroad.
 There also are shorter international experiences available.
-In recent years, Assumption College students have studied throughout the world, in locations like Australia, Brazil, England, France, Italy, Japan and the Netherlands.
-The College opened its own campus in Rome, Italy, in 2013.
+In recent years, Assumption College students have studied throughout the world in locations like Australia, Brazil, England, France, Italy, Japan, and the Netherlands.

-The SOPHIA (SOPHomore Initiative at Assumption College) program is specially designed to help students discover a deeper connection between their spiritual, personal and professional lives.
-By combining residential, academic and travel opportunities under the guidance of four dedicated faculty mentors, SOPHIA strives to foster a culture of vocational exploration at Assumption College that will help students pursue productive lives of meaning.
+The SOPHIA (SOPHomore Initiative at Assumption College) program is specially designed to help students discover a deeper connection between their spiritual, personal, and professional lives.
+By combining residential, academic, and travel opportunities under the guidance of four dedicated faculty mentors, SOPHIA strives to foster a culture of vocational exploration at Assumption College that will help students pursue productive lives of meaning.

 FIRST YEAR PROGRAM

 Assumption’s Common Pursuit of Academic and Social Success (COMPASS) program offers first-year students the opportunity to join a learning community animated by a shared experience of living and learning with a small group of peers.
-COMPASS members choose from a variety of topics and themes, work with a team of faculty who serve as their academic advisors and share a living environment and co-curricular activities related to the subject.
+COMPASS members choose from a variety of topics and themes, work with a team of faculty who serve as their academic advisors, and share a living environment and co-curricular activities related to the subject.

-Assumption College is founded on the premise that discovering the truth about oneself and the nature of the world not only means learning how to find answers but also how to ask the right questions.
+Assumption College is founded on the premise that discovering the truth about oneself and the nature of the world not only means learning how to find answers, but also how to ask the right questions.
 The College’s curriculum is grounded in challenging students to make their own discoveries and to grow and change as people, not just as scholars.
-Assumption graduates are known for their critical thinking, engaged citizenship and compassionate service.
+Assumption graduates are known for their critical thinking, engaged citizenship, and compassionate service.

-- With a student to faculty ratio of just 12:1, Assumption is a close-knit, friendly community.
+- With a student to faculty ratio of just 11:1, Assumption is a close-knit, friendly community.
 Students are matched with a faculty advisor who helps them choose courses from Orientation onward.
 This match is the beginning of an informed, personal conversation about academic goals.

 - All Assumption students take a general education curriculum that focuses on the liberal arts and sciences.
 These courses encourage students to contemplate the ideas and events that have shaped civilization, thereby preparing them to make their own contributions.